open-pay/openpay-ruby/README.md

 ##Description

-Provides a ruby API to the Openpay REST API.
+ruby client for Openpay API services (version 1.0.0)

-For more information about Opepay vist: http://openpay.mx/
+This is a client implementing the payment services for Openpay at openpay.mx

-For the full Openpay API documentation take a look at: http://docs.openpay.mx/
+For more information about Opepay vist: http://openpay.mx/ For the full Openpay API documentation take a look at: http://docs.openpay.mx/

 ## Installation